benkilimnik/portfolio/stryv/README.md

 # Stryv

 ## How to deploy the server
-In this example we use the postgres image from dockerhub and package our flask app in a container.
+In this example I use the postgres image from dockerhub and package our flask app in a container.
 In order to deploy Stryv, follow these steps:

 Clone the github repository on a server via